Imaduddin-Mohammed/AWS_pintrest_pipeline/README.md

 - df_user for the user data

 ##### Step 1: Mount the S3 bucket to Databricks
-1. In Databricks select the new icon and then select notebook
-###### We will need to import the following libraries first:
+###### In Databricks select the new icon and then select notebook, Next We will need to import the following libraries first:
 - `from pyspark.sql.functions import *` #pyspark functions
 - `import urllib` #URL processing
 2. Now let's read the table containing the AWS keys to Databricks using the code below: